SonarSource/SonarTS/README.md

 * Collection sizes and array length comparisons should make sense ([`no-collection-size-mischeck`]) ([`requires type-check`])
 * All branches in a conditional structure should not have exactly the same implementation ([`no-all-duplicated-branches`])
+* Two branches in a conditional structure should not have exactly the same implementation ([`no-duplicated-branches`])
 * Destructuring patterns should not be empty ([`no-empty-destructuring`])
 * Related "if/else if" statements and "cases" in a "switch" should not have the same condition ([`no-identical-conditions`])
 * Identical expressions should not be used on both sides of a binary operator ([`no-identical-expressions`])